tjwentling/HustleTheRussell/README.md

 >> It exposes investors to small public U.S. companies that are considered undervalued by the market relative to comparable companies.
 It offers targeted access to a specific category of small-cap domestic stocks.
 Investors use it to diversify U.S. allocation and tilt the investors' portfolios toward value stocks.
 >>
 >> Objective: The iShares Russell 2000 Value ETF seeks to track the investment results of an index composed of small-capitalization U.S. equities that exhibit value characteristics.

-The objective of Russell 2000: The Russell 2000 is an important stock index because owning stocks of various sizes is a common way people diversify their investments.
-Other well-known indices, including the Dow Jones Industrial Average and the S&P 500, focus on large-cap stocks of well-established companies.
-But the Russell 2000 is a popular index for gauging returns on U.S. small-cap stocks.

 Source: iShares by Blackrock